Ben-Malin/ben-malin.github.io/_posts/2023-11-26-solarCarSeries.md

 ![Lumen II](/images/solarCars/ausrt.jpg)

-Now, while the 2017 race was a disaster for the team, and I made plenty of mistakes in the design of Lumen II, it was a fantastic experience.
+While the 2017 race was a disaster for the team, and I made plenty of mistakes in the design of Lumen II, it was a fantastic experience.
 I found I had a knack for CFD, and made industry connections which later turned into a consulting job and the beginning of a career in wind engineering.
 Nine years later I've improved a bit at CFD, and it's fun to look back every now and then at where it started.